-13 Certain large industrial and commercial gas customers have elected for "interruptible" service, which means that they can be curtailed and need to stop consuming gas and switch to alternative fuels under peak weather conditions.
+11 Certain large industrial and commercial gas customers have elected for "interruptible" service, which means that they can be curtailed and need to stop consuming gas and switch to alternative fuels under peak weather conditions.
 This curtailment is necessary to free up capacity on the FEI system when the demand from firm core residential and commercial customers ramps up under peak weather conditions.
 These interruptible customers receive lower rates in exchange for this potential inconvenience and disruption.
-As previously noted, interruptible demand is not considered when determining forecasted peak demand.